kzu/corebuild/docs/index.md

 * `Run`: runs the project.

-Note that the actual implementation of these targets is completely left to each project, since the meaning of each will vary wildly depending on the project type.
+Note that the actual implementation of these targets is completely left out of the spec and is project-specific, since the meaning of each will vary wildly.

 If your project is CoreBuild Standard compatible, just add the following badge on its main page or README: